Millrose Games

-The Millrose Games is an annual indoor athletics meet (track and field) held each February in New York City.
-They started taking place at the Armory in Washington Heights in 2012, after having taken place in Madison Square Garden from 1914 to 2011.
+The Millrose Games are an annual indoor athletics (track & field) meet held each February in New York City.
+Among the world's most prestigious indoor track meets, the games started taking place at the Armory in Washington Heights in 2012, after having taken place in Madison Square Garden from 1914 to 2011.

 The games were started when employees of the New York City branch of Wanamaker's department store formed the Millrose Track Club to hold a meet.

+Today, the Millrose Games feature elite competitions for athletes at all levels, including youth, club, masters, high school, collegiate, and professional levels.

 The featured event is the Wanamaker Mile.

 History

 The Millrose Games began in 1908 at a local armory the same year when its parent, the Millrose Athletic Association, was formed as a recreational club by the employees of the John Wanamaker Department Store.
 "Millrose" was the name of the country home of Rodman Wanamaker in Cheltenham, Pennsylvania.

 In 1914, after overflowing the armory the year before, the Millrose Games moved to Madison Square Garden, and until 2011 was the oldest continuous sporting event held there.
 For 10 years beginning in 1916, the Wanamaker 1 ½ Mile race was a highlight of the meet.
 Run for the last time in 1925, the final edition was won by Paavo Nurmi, the nine-time Olympic gold medalist from Finland.
 In 1926, the distance was shortened, and the Wanamaker Mile was born.
 It has often been run at 10 p.m., a carryover from the days beginning in the 1930s when noted sports announcer Ted Husing would broadcast the race live on his 10 p.m. radio show.

 The Wanamaker Mile has been won by over 44 different men, including Glenn Cunningham, Kip Keino, Tony Waldrop, Filbert Bayi, Steve Scott, Noureddine Morceli, Bernard Lagat, Marcus O'Sullivan, Ron Delany, and Eamonn Coghlan.
 Coghlan was known as the “Chairman of the Boards” for his dominance on the old wooden Millrose track and won the mile seven times, a feat surpassed only by Bernard Lagat, who won his eighth Wanamaker Mile in 2010.